Invasive Aspergillosis in the ICU

 Abstract & Commentary

-Meersseman and colleagues at Gasthuisberg University Hospital in Leuven, Belgium, have extensive experience in studies of invasive aspergillosis (IA) in critically ill patients, including those without the traditional risk factors.1 In this comprehensive review, these investigators summarize current knowledge of the risk factors, clinical manifestations, available diagnostic techniques, and treatment of IA, focusing on patients in the ICU.
+Meersseman and colleagues at Gasthuisberg University Hospital in Leuven, Belgium, have extensive experience in studies of invasive aspergillosis (IA) in critically ill patients, including those without the traditional risk factors.1 In this comprehensive review, Meersseman et al summarize current knowledge of the risk factors, clinical manifestations, available diagnostic techniques, and treatment of IA, focusing on patients in the ICU.

 In the general inpatient hospital population, invasive fungal infections have become more prevalent during the last 10-15 years.
-Much of this increase is accounted for by IA, although few data on IA specifically in critically ill patients have been published.
-Patients with neutropenia (less than 500 neutrophils/mL) are at the highest risk for IA, as are those with hematologic malignancies and allogenic bone marrow transplants.
-However, categories of patients who are at lower but still-substantial risk have increasingly been identified.
+Much of this increase is accounted for by IA, although few data on IA, specifically in critically ill patients, have been published.
+Patients with neutropenia (less than 500 neutrophils/mL) are at the highest risk for IA, as are those with hematologic malignancies and allogeneic bone marrow transplants.
+However, categories of patients who are at lower, but still substantial risk, have increasingly been identified.
 These include those with prolonged treatment with corticosteroids prior to ICU admission, and patients with solid-organ cancer, HIV infection, lung and autologous bone marrow transplantation, and systemic diseases requiring immunosuppressive therapy.
-Also recognized as being at increased risk for IA are patients with COPD and cirrhosis, particularly in the latter case if they have been in the ICU for more than 1 week.
-Patients at relatively lower risk for IA include those with burns, other solid-organ transplants (ie, kidney, heart, or liver), prolonged ICU stays, malnutrition, and treatment with corticosteroids for 1 week or less.
+Also recognized as being at increased risk for IA are patients with COPD and cirrhosis, particularly in the latter case if they have been in the ICU for more than one week.
+Patients at relatively lower risk for IA include those with burns, other solid-organ transplants (ie, kidney, heart, or liver), prolonged ICU stays, malnutrition, and treatment with corticosteroids for one week or less.

-Because of increased awareness of the possibility of invasive fungal infections in ICU patients who are being evaluated for prolonged fever or pulmonary infiltrates, it has become commonplace to send sputum, blood, and other microbiology specimens for fungal culture as well as for routine bacteriology.
-In an attempt to improve the efficiency of the microbiology services in their hospital, Bouza and colleagues in Madrid evaluated 404 isolates of Aspergillus fumigatus in 260 patients, 37% of whom were in ICUs or special hematology wards.2 In their study, A. fumigatus was isolated 2.1 times per 1,000 admissions, and 1 time per 1,000 microbiology samples, representing 5.6% of the total fungal isolations during the 3-year study period.
-These investigators used clinical information about the patients with positive cultures to derive a predictive model for the probability of their having IA (see Table 1).
+Because of increased awareness of the possibility of invasive fungal infections in ICU patients who are being evaluated for prolonged fever or pulmonary infiltrates, it has become commonplace to send sputum, blood, and other microbiology specimens for fungal culture, as well as for routine bacteriology.
+In an attempt to improve the efficiency of the microbiology services in their hospital, Bouza and colleagues evaluated 404 isolates of Aspergillus fumigatus in 260 patients, 37% of whom were in ICUs or special hematology wards.2 In their study, A. fumigatus was isolated 2.1 times per 1,000 admissions, and one time per 1,000 microbiology samples, representing 5.6% of the total fungal isolations during the 3-year study period.
+Bouza et al used clinical information about the patients, as well as positive cultures to derive a predictive model for the probability of their having IA.